mikeraab/docker101/Participant-Guide.md

 Now, let's explore another method using GitHub, Docker Hub and Container Cloud Service.

-> *Note - In this exercise you will build a Dockerfile from Github on Docker Hub, deploy the latest version, then modify the Index.html in Github to trigger an automated Docker image build in DockerHub, and then verify the new build and image as a running container.*
+> *Note - in this exercise you will build a Dockerfile from Github on Docker Hub, deploy the latest version, then modify the Index.html in Github to trigger an automated Docker image build in DockerHub, and then verify the new build and image as a running container.*

 **To begin, complete steps 1 to 7 in this exercise:**